Chapter 3

 Phase [PHASE_NAME] has been implemented and validated locally.

-After this report, I will mark this phase as complete and move to the next unfinished phase in the implementation plan.
+After this report, I will mark this phase as DONE in the DEV_PLAN.md and move to the next unfinished phase.

 Use these files as context: